sharminislamshroddha/low-power-animal-tracker/data analysis/data_analysis.md

-# Turtle Data Logger Analysis
+# Turtle Movement Data Analysis

 This report shows a simple analysis of turtle movement data.
 The data was collected using a small device attached to a turtle.
 We used Python and Google Colab to do the analysis.